Salsa Verde Enchiladas

 Not included in your delivery

-Adjust rack to top position and preheat oven to 475 degrees.
-Wash and dry all produce.
+• Adjust rack to top position and preheat oven to 475 degrees.
+Wash and dry produce. • Core, deseed, and dice green pepper.
+Finely dice tomato.
 Trim and thinly slice scallions, separating whites from greens.
-Core, deseed, and dice poblano.
-Finely dice tomato.
-Thinly slice chili.
-Drain beans over a small bowl, reserving liquid.
+Thinly slice chili. • Drain beans over a small bowl, reserving liquid.

-Heat a drizzle of oil in a large pan over medium-high heat.
-Add poblano and cook until just softened, 3-4 minutes.
+• Heat a drizzle of oil in a large pan over medium-high heat.
+Add green pepper and cook until just softened, 3-4 minutes.

-Reserve ½ tsp Southwest Spice (1 tsp for 4 servings) in a second small bowl.
-Once poblano has cooked 3-4 minutes, add tomato, scallion whites, half the beans (you’ll use the rest later), 2 TBSP reserved bean liquid, and remaining Southwest Spice to pan.
+• Reserve ½ tsp Southwest Spice Blend (1 tsp for 4 servings) in a second small bowl for step 6. • Once green pepper is softened, add tomato, scallion whites, half the beans, remaining Southwest Spice Blend, 2 TBSP reserved bean liquid (you’ll use the remaining beans and more bean liquid in the next step) to pan.
 Cook, stirring, until fragrant and warmed through, 2-3 minutes.
 Season with salt and pepper.

-Heat a large drizzle of oil in a small pot over medium-high heat.
-Add remaining beans and cook, stirring, until slightly softened, 2-3 minutes.
-Add 3 TBSP reserved bean liquid (⅓ cup for 4 servings; you may have some left over).
-Simmer until warmed through, 1-2 minutes.
-Reduce heat to low and stir in 1 TBSP butter (2 TBSP for 4).
-Turn off heat; mash with a potato masher or fork until mostly smooth.
-Season with plenty of salt and pepper.
+• Heat a large drizzle of oil in a small pot over medium-high heat.
+Add remaining beans and cook, stirring, until slightly softened, 2-3 minutes. • Add 3 TBSP reserved bean liquid (1⁄3 cup for 4 servings).
+(You may have some bean liquid left over.)
+Simmer until warmed through, 1-2 minutes. • Reduce heat to low and stir in 1 TBSP butter (2 TBSP for 4). • Turn off heat; mash with a potato masher or fork until mostly smooth.
+Season generously with salt and pepper.

-Spread tortillas with mashed beans.
+• Spread tortillas with mashed beans.
 Place a small amount of filling on one half of each tortilla.
-Roll up tortillas, starting with filled side, and place seam sides down in an 8-by-11-inch baking dish or ovenproof pan.
-(For 4 servings, assemble in a 9-by-13-inch baking dish or two smaller ones.)
-Spoon enough salsa over to generously coat (you may have some left over).
-Sprinkle with Monterey Jack.
-Bake until salsa is bubbly and cheese melts, 3-5 minutes.
+Roll up tortillas, starting with filled sides, and place, seam sides down, in an 8-by-11-inch baking dish or ovenproof pan.
+(For 4 servings, use a 9-by-13-inch baking dish or two smaller ones.) • Top with enough salsa to generously coat (you may have some left over).
+Sprinkle with Monterey Jack. • Bake on top rack until salsa is bubbly and cheese melts, 3-5 minutes.

-Meanwhile, add sour cream to bowl with reserved Southwest Spice.
+• While enchiladas bake, add sour cream to bowl with reserved Southwest Spice Blend.
 Stir in warm water 1 tsp at a time until mixture reaches a drizzling consistency.
-Season with salt and pepper.
-Top baked enchiladas with crema, scallion greens, and as much chili as you like.
+Season with salt and pepper. • Top baked enchiladas with crema, scallion greens, and as much chili as you like.
 Divide between plates and serve.